 editing decks and cards

 You can edit both custom and standard decks as long as you have not disabled editing in the settings.
-Whilst in the deck selection screen simply press the pencil icon in the top right corner and then select which deck to edit (or press the back arrow in the top right to cancel).
+Whilst in the deck selection screen simply press the pencil icon in the top right corner and then select which deck to edit (or press the back arrow in the top left to cancel).

 For a standard deck you can add custom audio to one or more cards.
 Simply select the card and press the microphone button on the right to begin recording.

 Finally, you can delete the entire deck with the trashcan icon or delete all sounds in the deck with the crossed out microphone icon.
 These buttons are in the lower left part of the screen and require confirmation in order to avoid accidental deletion.

 MyMemo allows you to share decks between devices and/or users.
 To get started press the share button next to the settings button, in the top left of the screen.
 Note that you will need to read and accept a disclaimer the first time you use this feature.

 Copying decks consists of two steps, sharing and importing, with an optional step to remove shared decks.
 Sharing and importing works using a form of cloud storage service for MyMemo users, where all files are public, but password protected.
 If you are sharing decks that contain sensitive or proprietary content, then remove the shared archives as soon as you have imported them on the target device(s).

 Using the device with the decks you wish to share, select the “Share Decks” screen with the cloud icon with an upward pointing arrow.
 On the right-hand side of the screen select one or more decks that you wish to share.
 On the left-hand side of the screen type a password which will be used to secure the shared decks.
 When you press the “Share” button the app will create and upload the password-protected archive containing the decks to our server in Sweden.
 When the upload is complete you are given a random six-digit “share code”.
 Note: You don’t need to remember it - The share code, and the password used, is available on the “Remove Decks” screen until you remove the decks.